siemens/ix/packages/documentation/docs/migration/uxt.md

 # Figma library

-When switching from UXT to iX, please use the swap library feature as described [here](https://help.figma.com/hc/en-us/articles/4404856784663-Swap-style-and-component-libraries).
+When switching from UXT to Industrial Experience, please use the swap library feature as described [here](https://help.figma.com/hc/en-us/articles/4404856784663-Swap-style-and-component-libraries).